-There’s a wooded pathway that is not called Lovers Walk, but that’s what everyone other than the original planner now calls it.
+There’s a wooded pathway in Dulwich that is not called Lovers Walk, but that’s what everyone other than the original planner now calls it.
 Which is probably quite annoying for the landowner, who preferred the more respectable Grove Walk.

 It is, or at least was, well named, as this is a delightful walk through a grove of trees, although sadly the original iron railings have since been replaced with wooden ones, and judging from the appearance, possibly post-WW2 replacements if the metal was ripped up for the war effort.